 At the marina, you’ll find more interesting shops to enjoy and you can wander around and admire the boats.

-So that’s what we recommend for a first visit to Arrecife – bear in mind that there’s much more to do in the town, including visiting the castles and museums, but this is a good start.
+So that’s what we recommend for a first visit to Arrecife – bear in mind that there’s much more to do in the town, including visiting the castles and museums, or wandering the side streets where you’ll find some very quirky shops, but this is a good start.